What You Need to Know About COVID-19 and COVID-19 Vaccines

 If you’re pregnant and have known or suspected COVID-19 infection or exposure, please consider enrolling into our observational study to give moms-to-be better answers about COVID-19 during pregnancy.
 You will not be asked to take or change any medications, and you can participate from the comfort of your home.
 For more info, download our study flyer for participants (English & Spanish) or for healthcare providers.

-Please see our library of resources below on COVID-19 exposure during pregnancy and breastfeeding.
+Please see our library of resources below on COVID-19 exposure and COVID-19 vaccines during pregnancy and breastfeeding.

 Related Fact Sheets